Nguyễn Khánh: Early years in the Army of the Republic of Vietnam

-From 1949 to 1952, he was a Lieutenant and commanded the first airborne unit in the VNA after being sent to France for training.
+From 1949 to 1952, he was a lieutenant and commanded the first airborne unit in the VNA after being sent to France for training.
 He was then promoted to the rank of captain and commanded the first ever VNA airborne drop, participating in the Hòa Bình Operation in northern Vietnam under the command of General Jean de Lattre de Tassigny.
 Khánh jumped with his paratroopers into the Hòa Bình after a heavy French defeat and carried out a rearguard action to cover the French retreat.
 He was wounded and ended as a regimental combat team.
-In an interview with the journalist Stanley Karnow in 1966, Khánh spoke with much pride of his service under de Lattre de Tassigny, saying "We campaigned together all over the country", through Karnow noted that Khánh was being somewhat misleading in suggesting that he and de Lattre de Tassigny were friends.
-In another interview with Karnow in 1981, Khánh stated he became disillusioned when he learned that as an Asian man that the French would always look down on him, which led him to favor the idea of a "third force" of anti-Communist Vietnamese nationalists who would be equally opposed to the French.
+In an interview with the journalist Stanley Karnow in 1966, Khánh spoke with much pride of his service under de Lattre de Tassigny, saying "We campaigned together all over the country", though Karnow noted that Khánh was being somewhat misleading in suggesting that he and de Lattre de Tassigny were friends.
+In another interview with Karnow in 1981, Khánh stated he became disillusioned when he learned that as an Asian man the French would always look down on him, which led him to favor the idea of a "third force" of anti-Communist Vietnamese nationalists who would be equally opposed to the French.
 In common with the other newly independent states in Africa and Asia, in the State of Vietnam there was a shortage of officers, especially for high command positions, and Khánh rose rapidly up the ranks.
 After the partition of Vietnam, Khánh was chosen by President Ngô Đình Diệm as the inaugural commander (titled "Chief of Staff") of the Republic of Vietnam Air Force.
 He took a crash course in flying, and took to the air unaccompanied after 11 hours of instruction.

-From 1956 to 1957, he was promoted to Colonel and commanded the First Infantry Division stationed at the 17th Parallel.
+From 1956 to 1957, he was promoted to colonel and commanded the First Infantry Division stationed at the 17th Parallel.
 In 1957, he was chosen to attend the US Army Command and General Staff College, Fort Leavenworth, Kansas, US Joint & Combined School in Okinawa, Japan, and he graduated from the US High Command as Chief of Staff in France.
 In 1957, he was assigned as Region Commander of the Hậu Giang region, consisting of Kiến Hòa, Mỹ Tho and Vĩnh Long.
 He was appointed Secretary General of the Defense Ministry in 1959.
-In 1960, Khánh was promoted to Major General and made ARVN Chief of Staff.
+In 1960, Khánh was promoted to major general and made ARVN Chief of Staff.